Peyronie's Disease

 • There are a variety of connective tissue disorders, such as Dupuytren's contraction, which causes a thickening and rigidity of the hand's tissues.

-• Older persons are more prone to scar as a result of wound healing.
+• Older persons are more prone to scarring as a result of wound healing.

-• The shape of your penis begins to change.
-This phase, which may continue for up to 18 months, is characterized by plaque formation.
+The shape of your penis begins to change.
+This phase, which may continue for up to 18 months, is characterised by plaque formation.
 In the course of this stage:

 • Scarring may cause erections to become excruciatingly uncomfortable.